-1-Understand the mechanisms of bacterial resistance to the host immune system
+1-Bacterial resistance to the host immune system

-4-Study pathogen / host / microbiota interactions
+4-Host / pathogen / microbiota

 Our aim is to identify bacterial factors involved in the passage through the intestinal epithelium of the host and characterize the strategies developed by bacteria belonging to the group B. cereus, to resist and adapt to the innate immune response during the early stages of infection.